iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

 ## Code style guidelines

-- **Markdown and JS files:** no trailing whitespaces are allowed.
+- No trailing whitespaces are allowed.

-- **Markdown and JS files:** content must be properly formatted at 80 symbols width.
+- Content must be properly formatted at 80 symbols width.
 We recommend using Visual Studio Code and the [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) plugin.
 Correct formatting will be done automatically by a Git pre-commit hook which is integrated when `npm install` runs in the instructions above.

-- **Markdown and JS files:** we use `prettier` default conventions to format our files.
+- We use `prettier` default conventions to format our files.
 The formatting of staged files will automatically be done by the Git pre-commit hook we have configured.
 You may also run `npx prettier --write <file path(s)>` manually before committing changes.

-- Using `dvc <command>` in the documentation will create a link to that command automatically.
+- **Markdown:** Using `dvc <command>` in the documentation will create a link to that command automatically.
 No need to use `[]()` explicitly to create them.

-- Syntax highlighting in fenced code blocks should use the `usage` and `dvc` custom languages:
+- **Markdown:** Syntax highlighting in fenced code blocks should use the `usage` and `dvc` custom languages:

-- `usage` is employed to show `dvc help` commands output in each command reference doc.
+- **Markdown:** `usage` is employed to show `dvc help` commands output in each command reference doc.

-- `dvc` can be used to show `.dvc` file contents, or examples of console commands and their output.
+- **Markdown:** `dvc` can be used to show `.dvc` file contents, or examples of console commands and their output.

 > Check out any of the command reference `.md` source code to get a better idea.